Indian Peace Keeping Force: War crimes

 2, 3, and 4 August 1989 over 50 Tamils were massacred by the Indian Peace Keeping Force in Valvettithurai, Jaffna.
 In addition to the killings over 100 homes, shops and other property were also burnt and destroyed.

 Another notable incident was the Jaffna teaching hospital massacre on 22 October 1987.
 Following a confrontation with Tamil militants near the hospital, IPKF forces quickly entered the hospital premises and massacred over 70 civilians.
 These civilians included patients, two doctors, three nurses and a paediatric consultant who were all in uniform.
 The hospital never completely recovered after this massacre.

 The IPKF was also accused of complicity in murder of Sinhalese civilians.
 The then Sri Lankan government accused the Madras Regiment posted in the Trincomalee district of complicity, although the Indian officials denied responsibility, they withdrew the Madras Regiment from Trincomalee district.

 Sexual violence

 From October 1987, the IPKF commenced war on the LTTE in order to disarm them.
-During this conflict, the IPKF raped thousands of Tamil women.
+During this conflict, the IPKF raped numerous Tamil women.
 One IPKF official excused these rapes by stating the following: "I agree that rape is a heinous crime.
 But my dear, all wars have them.
 There are psychological reasons for them such as battle fatigue."